Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Conclusion and future work

 \section{Conclusion and future work}

-We proposed an LM method having an iteration complexity bound for solving constrained least squares problems.
-The method achieves local quadratic convergence for zero-residual problems.
-There are few algorithms having both global iteration complexity bounds and local quadratic convergence even for unconstrained problems; in fact, our investigation yielded only one such algorithm \cite{bergou2017convergence}.
-The key to our analysis is the majorization lemma (\cref{lem: majorization LM}), which leads to $O(\epsilon^{-2})$ iteration complexity with a simple update rule for $\{\lambda_k\}$.
+We proposed an LM method for solving constrained least-squares problems.
+Our method finds an $\epsilon$-stationary point of (possibly) nonzero-residual problems after $O(\epsilon^{-2})$ computation, and also achieves local quadratic convergence for zero-residual problems.
+There are few LM methods having both overall complexity bounds and local quadratic convergence even for unconstrained problems; in fact, our investigation yielded only one such algorithm~\citep{bergou2020convergence}.
+The key to our analysis is a simple update rule for $(\lambda_k)$ and the majorization lemma (\cref{lem: majorization LM}).

 We may be able to extend the convergence analysis shown in this paper to different problem settings.
-For example, it would be interesting to derive the iteration complexity of LM methods for a nonsmooth function $F$ or in stochastic settings with constraints.
+For example, it would be interesting to derive an overall complexity bound of LM methods for a nonsmooth function $F$.
+It would be also interesting to integrate a stochastic technique into our LM method against problems with $F$ of a huge size.
+Finally, in recent years, studies on local convergence analysis for non-zero residual problems are progressive~\citep{ipsen2011rank,behling2019local,bergou2020convergence}.
+It is important to research our LM method further in this line.